intel/neural-compressor/docs/adaptor.md

 2. parse tune config

-   LPOT will generate a tune config from your tune capbility like
+   LPOT will generate a tune config from your tune capability like
    ```yaml
     {
         'fuse': {'int8': [['CONV2D', 'RELU', 'BN'], ['CONV2D', 'RELU']],